DMitong/Smart-Contract-Review/Readme.md

 The main Aavegotchi `RealmFacet.sol` codebase can be found at this [link](https://github.com/aavegotchi/aavegotchi-realm-diamond/blob/master/contracts/RealmDiamond/facets/RealmFacet.sol).

-And as Aavegotchi is a progressive company, the facets are updated frequently, so the version of the code base that I reviewed as at 18th October, 2023 is added to this repository at `./Code Base/RealmFacet.sol;`
+And as Aavegotchi is a progressive company, the facets are updated frequently, so the version of the code base that I reviewed as at 18th October, 2023 is added to this repository at [CODE BASE](./Code-Base/RealmFacet.sol)